 Greenlove Water Bottle Filling Station Recipients

 Greenlove is so proud to partner with our communities to prevent plastic waste from entering the environment.
-Our upcoming installations include the Florence Gray Center in Newport, RI; the Providence Children's Museum in Providence, RI; and Dunes Elementary School in Westerly, RI.
+Read here about our installations and the fabulous work our partners have done to protect our Earth.

 Past Water Bottle Filling Station Installations

 #31 - Forest Avenue School, Middletown, RI - Installation Coming Soon

 Greenlove Foundation donated its thirty-first water bottle filling station to Forest Avenue School in Middletown.
 Details to come soon!